gd32/biostat-203b-2020-winter/hw4/README.md

 ## Analytics

-Results of model fitting are shown below:
+Results of model fitting are presented below.

 ### Linear Models